go-go-golems/go-go-labs/web/voyage/app.md

 - **Description:** Clicking on a historical prompt loads it into the current prompt and updates the options accordingly.
 - **Behavior:**
+    - The prompt is parsed to extract `--v` and `--ar` options.
+    - These options are removed from the prompt text.
-    - The aspect ratio and model version from the historical prompt are parsed and set as current selections.
+    - The aspect ratio and model version are set based on the extracted options.
+    - The cleaned prompt (without options) is loaded into the current prompt textarea.

 ### Prompt Fragments Separated by Commas